tcvdijk/wupstream/README.md

 Wüpstream contains an experimental parser specifically tuned for the GIS Cup file format (rather than any valid JSON).
 Its use is not recommened.
-To use it anyway, define EXPERIMENTAL_PARSER, for example like so on Linux:
+To use it anyway, define `EXPERIMENTAL_PARSER=true`, for example like so on Linux:
 ~~~
 g++ -O3 -msse4.2 -std=c++11 -D EXPERIMENTAL_PARSER=true *.cpp -o ../bin/wupstream
 ~~~